 We have been working with several organisations in Melbourne on developing and implementing a Move More strategy at their workplaces.
 Research has told us that there are some great benefits, but workplaces have not yet measured the long-term impact moving more will have.
 Workplaces should measure and monitor these changes regularly and have systems in place to respond if ‘moving more’ starts creating other health hazards.
 Early anecdotal reports from employees of organisations who have a Move More strategy has found that there may be some musculoskeletal and psychosocial hazards being introduced with these types of strategies.
 Monitoring workplace response and ensuring there are early response mechanisms in place to respond to these hazards as they arise will be the key to “Moving More” success.

-For great free resources on Move More strategies see: beupstanding.com.au, www.baker.edu.au.
+For great free resources on Moving More strategies head over to BeUpstanding and the Baker Institute.